zenna/Sigma.jl/docs/source/modelling.rst

 Building Probabilistic Models
 =============================

 Building probabilistic models in Sigma is simple.
 A probabilistic model is simply a random variable.
-Sigma provides a collection of functions which return random variables.
+Sigma provides a collection of functions which construct random variables.
 Arguably the simplest random variable is the standard uniform, which is created by ``uniform``:

 .. code-block:: julia